 Hemoglobin electrophoresis.
 This test checks for problems with your hemoglobin in RBCs.

 Treatment for anemia is based on the type of anemia, its cause, and the severity of your symptoms.
 Treatments may include:

 Diet changes.
 This involves increasing the amount of certain nutrients in your diet, such as iron, vitamin B12, or folate.
-Your doctor may also prescribe nutrient supplements.
+Your healthcare provider may also prescribe nutrient supplements.

-Medications.
-Certain medications treat the cause of your anemia.
+Medicines.
+Certain medicines treat the cause of your anemia.
 Others help build new RBCs or relieve symptoms.
-If a medication is the cause of your anemia, you may need to stop or change it.
+If a medicine is the cause of your anemia, you may need to stop or change it.

 Blood transfusions.
 Replacing some of your blood can increase the number of healthy RBCs in your body.

 Surgery.
-In some cases, your doctor can do surgery to treat the underlying cause of anemia.
-If you need surgery, your doctor will explain the procedure and outline the risks and benefits for you.
+In some cases, your doctor may do surgery to treat the underlying cause of anemia.
+If you need surgery, your healthcare provider will explain the procedure and outline the risks and benefits for you.

 If you have a certain type of anemia, you can expect a full recovery after treatment.
 If you have other types of anemia (especially a type you're born with), you will need to manage it for life.
 Your doctor can tell you more.